Today, I will show you how to manage open-source vulnerabilities like a pro!

-Writing code today requires at least some amount of open source components.
+Writing code today requires at least some open-source components.
 A single “import package” adds hundreds of lines of code to your software.

-While you cannot control how these open-source components were written, you need to understand that any vulnerability in the open-source code could compromise your software.
+While you cannot control how these open-source components were written, you must understand that any open-source code vulnerability could compromise your software.

 Detecting Open-Source Vulnerabilities

-This involves tracking the flow of data from external input locations to the open-source vulnerabilities, and finding out which ones are most likely to be attacked.
+This involves tracking data flow from external input locations to the open-source vulnerabilities and determining which ones are most likely to be attacked.

-JetPatch has pointed out that “According to Fortinet’s “H1 2020 Global Threat Landscape Report,” 74% of organizations in the manufacturing, energy and utilities, healthcare, and transportation industries have had a malware intrusion over just the past year.”
-Old vulnerabilities should therefore be weeded out.
+JetPatch has pointed out that “According to Fortinet’s “H1 2020 Global Threat Landscape Report,” 74% of manufacturing, energy and utilities, healthcare, and transportation organizations have had a malware intrusion over the past year.”
+Old vulnerabilities should, therefore, be weeded out.

 Here are some ways to stay ahead and avoid open-source vulnerabilities